yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     )
     ```

-9. The code should look like as shown below:
+9. The  modified code should look like as shown below:

     **C#**